What Is An SMSF?

 Once you have signed the self managed super fund documentation, spoken with our super specialists and decided on the name of the super fund we shall complete all the necessary requirements for you, including:

-• Obtaining a SMSF trust deed and appointing trustees (who must be members)
+• Obtain an SMSF trust deed and appoint trustees (who must be members)

-• If necessary, setting up a trustee company and obtaining an ABN
+• If necessary, set up a trustee company and obtain an ABN

 • Elect to become a regulated fund